We hope that you and your child have had a very enjoyable Easter break, and we would like to welcome everyone back to the start of the summer term.

+In English, we will continue to concentrate on grammar, punctuation and spelling every day through discrete lessons and as part of our daily English lessons.
+Children will have the opportunity to practise these skills across a range of different texts including instruction, extended stories and poetry.
 In Maths, we will continue to focus on methods for addition, subtraction, multiplication and division.
 Throughout the term, children will secure their knowledge of number place value and will practise their arithmetic skills regularly.
-Please help your child continue to learn their number bonds to 10, 20 and 100, as well as timetables as these are extremely important skills.
+Please help your child continue to learn their number bonds to 10, 20 and 100 as well as timetables as these are extremely important skills.

 Please ensure that children have the correct PE kit in school at all times.
 Should you wish, PE kit and water bottles can be purchased from the school office.
 Please can we remind parents that no jewellery should be worn in school with the exception of stud earrings, and in line with Health and Safety guidelines these should not be worn on PE days.
 Children may be asked to remove earrings before PE sessions.

 Should you have any questions or concerns, please do not hesitate to contact your class teacher, who will usually be available at the end of each day.
-Thank you in anticipation of your continued support.
+Once again, thank you for your continued support this year

 Class 7 Class 8 Class 9

 Click on the icon below for information about Year 2 Phonics Screening.

 Year 2 wowed us with their amazing entries.
 Click on the cake to see a selection.